 • “Maude,” “Golden Girls” star was at home with family in Los Angeles

-• No funeral services are currently planned, family asked that donations be made to either the Art Attack Foundation or PETA in lieu of flowers.
+• No funeral services are currently planned, the family asked that donations be made to either the Art Attack Foundation or PETA in lieu of flowers.

 A note I just received from Bea’s assistant/spokesperson ::

-Ms. Arthur broke onto the American theatre scene in 1954 when she performed in a production of Three-Penny Opera.
+Ms. Arthur broke into the American theatre scene in 1954 when she performed in a production of Three-Penny Opera.
 Miss Arthur followed her stage debut with another successful off-Broadway musical, The Shoestring Revue.
 In 1964 it was the role of Yenter, the matchmaker, in Fiddler on the Roof, which made her truly famous.
 A year later she won her greatest Broadway acclaim in Mame.
 Starring opposite Angela Lansbury, her portrayal of Vera Charles, a savagely witty and serpent-tongued woman earned her a Tony Award in 1966.

 Famed producer Norman Lear took note of Miss Arthur in The Shoestring Review, and convinced her to do a guest role as Edith Bunker’s cousin, Maude, on All in the Family.
 Her character was so intriguing that she got her own show in 1972.
 Bea won an Emmy for best actress in a comedy series for her work on Maude.
 Next, Arthur joined the cast of The Golden Girls, for which she also won an Emmy.
 The show ran seven years.